 Your mission: Understand the unwritten rules of hybrid cloud monitoring

 The immediate solution to these challenges, as IT professionals have recognized, is simple in theory: visibility into every business transaction traversing across multiple types of cloud environments.
 In practice, this means taking into consideration everything that may affect business, due to application performance issues that may be caused by the application itself — or any layer of the underlying infrastructure, including middleware and databases.
 This is challenging in and of itself without the added pressures associated with today’s evolving customer and business needs.

 So, what’s the right next move?

 If you’ve covered the basics of hybrid cloud monitoring, you’re ready to leverage the wisdom of IT leaders who have come before you.
-That’s why I urge you to join Vikram Parmar and me for the next step in the journey in our latest Shifting Left episode, The Unwritten Rules of Hybrid Cloud Monitoring.
+That’s why I urge you to check out The Ultimate Guide to Hybrid Cloud Monitoring.

 As part of our launch program, early adopters have access to the Cloud Native Visualization functionality for six months free of charge.
 After six months, a purchase of new licenses is required to continue using the functionality.
 AppDynamics reserves the right to charge separately for Cloud Native Visualization after the end of the six month period.